Gi60s/openapi-enforcer-middleware/docs-src/guide/server.md

 enforcer.promise.catch(console.error)
 ```

-Tell the Open API Enforcer Middleware where to find your Open API document.
+Tell the OpenAPI Enforcer Middleware where to find your OpenAPI document.
 It will parse and validate it.
 Also, it is important to validate that no errors occurred during parsing, and that can be caught using the `enforcer.promse` property.

 ### Handling Explicit Mock Requests